-General Information The contact person for the Charter School is: Mara Bond The contact address for the Charter School is: 4800 East Cesar E Chavez Avenue, East Los Angeles, CA 90022 The contact phone number for the Charter School is: (323) 800-5218 The proposed address or ZIP Code of the target community to be served by the Charter School is: 90022 This location is in LAUSD Board District: East This location is LAUSD Local District: 2 The grade configuration of Charter School is: Transitional Kindergarten - 4th grade The number of students in the first year will be: 550 The grade level(s) of the students in the first year will be: Kindergarten Charter School's scheduled first day of instruction in 2018-19 is: 8/14/2018 The enrollment capacity is: (Enrollment capacity is defined as the total number of students who may be enrolled in Charter School regardless of student residency.)
-550 The type of instructional calendar (e.g., traditional/year- round, single track/multi-track, extended day/year) will be: Traditional/year-round The bell schedule for Charter School will be: 7:30 AM - 3:00 PM Regular Instruction; 3:00-4:00 PM Supplemental Instruction; Monday: 7:30am - 1:00pm Early Dismissal The term of this Charter shall be from: July 1, 2018 to June 30, 2023
+General Information The contact person for the Charter School is: Eréndira Flores The contact address for the Charter School is: 4410 S. Budlong Ave., Los Angeles, CA 90062 The contact phone number for the Charter School is: (323) 406-8007 The proposed address or ZIP Code of the target community to be served by the Charter School is: 90062 This location is in LAUSD Board District: 1 This location is LAUSD Local District: West The grade configuration of Charter School is: Transitional Kindergarten - 4th grade The number of students in the first year will be: 550 The grade level(s) of the students in the first year will be: Transitional Kindergarten through 4 th grade Charter School's scheduled first day of instruction in 2018-19 is: 8/14/2018 The enrollment capacity is: (Enrollment capacity is defined as the total number of students who may be enrolled in Charter School regardless of student residency.)
+550 The type of instructional calendar (e.g., traditional/year-round, single track/multi-track, extended day/year) will be: Traditional/year-round The bell schedule for Charter School will be: 7:30 AM - 3:00 PM Regular Instruction; 3:00-4:00 PM Supplemental Instruction.
+Monday: 7:30am - 1:00pm Early Dismissal The term of this Charter shall be from: July 1 2017 to June 30, 2023

-KIPP Iluminar Academy ("KIA") is operated by KIPP LA Schools ("KIPP LA").
-KIPP LA currently operates 14 public charter schools within the Los Angeles Unified School District.
+KIPP Vida Preparatory Academy ("KVP") is a part of KIPP LA Schools ("KIPP LA").
+KIPP LA currently operates 14 public charter schools within the Los Angeles Unified School District ("LAUSD").
 KIPP LA currently serves nearly 6,500 students in transitional kindergarten through eighth grade.
-Additionally, KIPP LA supports nearly 1,700 alumni starting in ninth grade through their senior year of college.
-As of "norm day" 2016-17, ninety percent of KIPP LA students are from low-income families, 97.9% are African-American or Latino, and 10% qualified for special education services.
+Additionally, KIPP LA supports nearly 1,700 alumni starting in ninth grade through senior year of college.
+As of norm day 2016-17, ninety percent of KIPP LA students are from low-income families, 97.9% are African-American or Latino, and 10% qualified for special education services.
 Presently, 92% of KIPP LA alumni (exiting eighth graders) have graduated high school, 85% have matriculated into a college or university, and 71% continue to persist in college or have already graduated.
 KIPP LA is an independent California nonprofit public benefit corporation that was formed in 2007 to both support and grow KIPP schools in Los Angeles.
 KIPP LA has also obtained 501(c)(3) tax-exempt status.
 KIPP LA Schools has a local governing board that oversees and governs all aspects of KIPP LA's operations.